anna-filou/anna-filou.github.io/now.md

 title: Now
 layout: now
 lang: en
-updated: November 29th, 2024
+updated: December 1st, 2024
+now: |
+    Spent the weekend designing and coding a huge overhaul of my website’s homepage and navigation.

+    Feedback from a third party drove me to acknowledge the shortcomings I had already noticed, but wished weren’t so bad.
+It was the small push I needed to make some big changes I’ve had in the back of my mind for a long&nbsp;time.

+    The thing now is that the other pages look stale (to me) by comparison, and I can’t wait to update them too!
 ---

+---

+## Previously

+### November 29th, 2024

 After years of knowing I should, I added a [“Skip to content” link](https://css-tricks.com/how-to-create-a-skip-to-content-link/) to my website.
 I’m not sure why I put it off for so long.
 I kinda thought it would take a long time to implement, but it took < 5 minutes… Now if anyone uses a keyboard to navigate my website, they won’t have to tab through 8 (!) nav links to get to the main content!

----

-## Previously

 ### October 9th, 2024